elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 - **Collaboration Platforms**: Explore version control systems (e.g., {% tool "git" %}), data sharing platforms (e.g., {% tool "zenodo" %}), data analysis platforms (e.g., {% tool "galaxy" %}), and domain-specific repositories (e.g., {% tool "single-cell-portal" %}) to facilitate efficient data sharing, analysis, and collaboration.

-- **Enhancing Reproducibility**: Guide on enhancing reproducibility, including the use of containerization technologies like {% tool "docker" %} to encapsulate analysis environments to ensure analysis can be reproduced with the exact same tools version.
+- **Enhancing Reproducibility**: Guide on enhancing reproducibility, including the use of containerisation technologies like {% tool "docker" %} to encapsulate analysis environments to ensure analysis can be reproduced with the exact same tool version.
 Particularly, {% tool "biocontainers" %} comes in handy when dealing with bioinformatics tools.
-Emphasize the importance of documenting analysis workflows, code, and metadata using standardized formats and sharing them in version-controlled repositories.
-Galaxy provides a solution for containerization, versioning, workflow management and reproducibility for novice users.
+Emphasise the importance of documenting analysis workflows, code, and metadata using standardised formats and sharing them in version-controlled repositories.
+Galaxy provides a solution for containerisation, versioning, workflow management and reproducibility for novice users.

 ## Analysis step description and format proposal